 Jayden has also been featured as a soloist with the University of British Columbia Percussion Ensemble, University of British Columbia Symphonic Wind Ensemble, 15th Field Artillery Band, Royal Hamilton Light Infantry Band, University of Western Ontario Percussion Ensemble, and with the University of Western Ontario Orchestra, where conductor Alain Trudel hailed him as 'one of the most talented new percussionists on the professional scene'.

 Apart from performance, Jayden has worked extensively in music administration and production.
-His roles have included librarian, personnel manager, operations coordinator, stage manager, box office manager, undergraduate admissions assistant, assistant production manager, and instrument coordinator.
+His roles have included librarian, personnel manager, operations coordinator, stage manager, box office manager, undergraduate admissions assistant, assistant production manager, instrument coordinator, audio engineer, composer, and arranger.
 He has also held a position as an executive board member for the London Musicians Association, and currently works in the public relations department for the Royal Canadian Artillery Band.

 As a published photographer, Jayden enjoys shooting a wide variety of subjects.
 Just as with music, his eclectic tastes mean he is equally comfortable photographing landscapes, portraits, and products, but he feels most at home when capturing memorable moments during concerts and events.
 Some of his images are available as high quality prints on Pictorem and as wearabler merch on CottonCart.
 Other images can be found on his Instagram.

 In 2018, Jayden created the Marg Beaudoin Memorial Scholarship at Douglas College in memory of his mother, who passed away suddenly in 2017.
 This endowment came into effect in September 2020 and will continue into perpetuum.